Digital Threat Report: Mass shooter videos

 Southern Poverty Law Center

-Dr. Megan Squire is Deputy Director for Data Analytics and OSINT at the Southern Poverty Law Center, and a former professor of Computer Science at Elon University.
+Dr. Megan Squire is Deputy Director for Data Analytics and OSINT at the Southern Poverty Law Center, where she is building the Center's first Data Lab.
 As a computer scientist, Dr. Squire applies techniques from data science and cybersecurity to track and expose networks of hate and extremism online.
 She is the author of two books on data cleaning and data mining, and over 40 peer-reviewed articles and book chapters, including several Best Paper awards for her work tracking extremist online fundraising and cryptocurrency.
+She is also a former professor of Computer Science at Elon University, where she was named Distinguished Scholar in 2017.

 Videos created by perpetrators of mass shooting events are still widely available on social media and mainstream streaming services.
 (Read more at SPLC)